 Now, it is possible to add a new virtual machine by clicking on the top left corner monitor button.
 Then, you will see the pop dialog to choose the method to install the operating system.
 Choose the method you prefer and follow up the procedure to set up a virtual machine.

-In kvm you can manage and control virtual machine hardware configuration such as memory, disk space, etc to the max your actual system has integrated.
-This is the key feature of the KVM which lets you configure virtual machine hardware according to your need.
-To configure simply double click on the virtual machine or open virtual machine then, click on the blue icon button.
-As you can see there are several hardware component configurations from where you can reconfigure your VM hardware.
+In KVM you can manage and control virtual machine hardware configuration such as memory, disk space, etc, to the max your actual system has integrated.
+This is the key feature of the KVM, which lets you configure virtual machine hardware according to your need.
+To configure, simply double-click on the virtual machine or open the virtual machine, then click on the blue icon button.
+As you can see, there are several hardware component configurations from where you can reconfigure your VM hardware.

-The virtual machine helps in setting up the multiple systems with separate OS from which can use a different distro of the Operating system virtually.
-Now, after reading this article you might have a clear concept of how we can install and set up the KVM.
+The virtual machine helps set up multiple systems with separate OSs, which can use a different distro of the Operating system virtually.
+After reading this article, you might have a clear concept of how we can install and set up the KVM.